apache/airflow/UPDATING.md

 ### Changes to `aws_default` Connection's default region

-The region of Airflow's default connection to AWS (`aws_default`) has previously been set to `us-east-1` during installation.
+The region of Airflow's default connection to AWS (`aws_default`) was previously set to `us-east-1` during installation.

-The region now needs to be set manually either in the connection screens in Airflow, or via the `AWS_DEFAULT_REGION` environment variable.
+The region now needs to be set manually, either in the connection screens in Airflow, via the `~/.aws` config files, or via the `AWS_DEFAULT_REGION` environment variable.

 ### Removed Hipchat integration